-Recently the Fantasy Assembly crew were discussing the rise of Jose Altuve and the decline of Dustin Pedroia.
-The discussions started as I was contemplating what to write about this week, and Rob mentioned this debate he was having in one of his leagues.
-Well, I took a quick look back at our preseason 2B rankings, and was somewhat surprised with what I saw.
+Given all the talk recently about the rise of Jose Altuve and the decline of Dustin Pedroia, I decided to take a quick look back at the fantasy assembly preseason second base rankings, and was somewhat surprised with what I saw.

 No surprise, Robinson Cano was consensus #1, though I think we all hedged our bets a bit.
 The power has not arrived for Cano, but most owners will not complain about a 0.330 average, 31 RBI and 28 runs scored.
 Heck, he has even stolen 5 bases, just 3 off his career high.
 It is going to take a huge second half to top 25 HR, a total he has reached 5 straight seasons.

 Pedroia was not overly polarizing coming in as the 3rd highest ranked second baseman, rating between 2nd and 4th in the ranks.
 While Pedroia does not excel in one particular category, he generally produces across all 5.
 He has managed to score 36 runs, which is basically in line with his scoring from 2013.
 While he has managed only 3 HR so far (1 more than Cano), this is in line with 2013 as well (he hit 9).
 Surprisingly, his average is a bit low, and he has only gone 2 for 6 in stolen base attempts.
 I suspect Pedroia will end the year with numbers similar to his 2013 production.

 Meanwhile, Jose Altuve came in as the 9th ranked second baseman preseason, but it was far from a consensus.
 Altuve was rated anywhere from 5th to 18th as there were concerns about his supporting cast and his ability to hit for an average high enough to get on base and take advantage of his speed.